divjotarora/specifications/source/change-streams/change-streams.rst

     * - CursorKilled
       - 237

-- a server error response with an error message containing the substring "not master" or "node is recovering"

 An error on an aggregate command is not a resumable error.
 Only errors on a getMore command may be considered resumable errors.